clojuredocs/guides/articles/cookbooks/strings.md

     <e>        = <('e' | 'E')> (<'+'> | '-')?
     <digits>   = #'[0-9]+'
-    (* First sketched state machine; then it was easier to figure out regex syntax and all the escape-backslashes. *) string     = <'\\\"'> #'([^\"\\\\]|\\\\.)*' <'\\\"'>
+    (* First sketched state machine; then it was easier to figure out regex syntax and all the maddening escape-backslashes. *) string     = <'\\\"'> #'([^\"\\\\]|\\\\.)*' <'\\\"'>
     <w>        = #'\\s+'"))